Isostasy with Love: I Elastic equilibrium: Elastic isostasy

-More generally, the deflection of any spherical surface within the shell could be set to zero, but this would make the result dependent on Love numbers at other radii than $R_o$ and $R_s$.
-Instead, I will consider a one-parameter isostatic family defined by a linear combination of Eqs.~(\ref{zetaMinDefSurf}) and (\ref{zetaMinDefBot}).
-The prescription of \textit{zero deflection isostasy} (ZDI) states that

 where $\alpha$ is a real number which may depend on the harmonic degree.
-The cases of zero surface deflection and zero bottom deflection correspond to $\alpha=0$ and $\alpha=\pm\infty$, respectively.
-Observe that the loading ratio is a linear fractional transformation (LFT) of $\alpha$.
-The isostatic ratios follow from substituting Eq.~(\ref{zetaZDI}) into Eqs.~(\ref{ShapeRatioLove})-(\ref{CompensFactorLove}), which can be done through the product of the matrices associated with the LFTs.
+The cases $\alpha=0$ and $\alpha=\pm\infty$ correspond to zero deflection at the surface and at the bottom of the shell, respectively.
+The isostatic ratios follow from substituting $\zeta_n^{\rm ZDI}$ into Eqs.~(\ref{ShapeRatioLove})-(\ref{CompensFactorLove}).
 Alternatively, the loading ratio can be evaluated numerically before substitution.
 The ZDI shape ratio reads